Basement Flooding Chicago Emergency Repair & Water Removal

 Sewer Backups: Avoiding Sewer Line Blockages

 Sewer backups will almost always introduce water into the basement when the sewer line backs up.
 Sewage backups are usually due to blockages in the sewer line, tree roots infiltrating the sewer line, or old infrastructure.
-Preventative maintenance, and addressing the situation when you have sewer line issues, can prevent sewer backups from causing basement flooding.
+Preventative maintenance and addressing the situation when you have sewer line issues, can prevent sewer backups from causing basement flooding.
+An overhead sewer system is the most permanent solution to this problem — read our Chicago overhead sewer homeowner's guide to understand how it works and what it costs.
+Not sure if your insurance covers basement flooding from a sewer backup?
+Read our complete guide on what Chicagoland homeowners need to know about sewer backups and insurance.

 Faulty Plumbing: The Impact of Leaking or Burst Pipes